munjeni/super_image_dumper/readme.md

 ### Superrepack usage

 - This is for Android only.
 This tool is designed to convert your ro partitions inside dynamic disk to the rw.
-For more info see bootom rorum link.
+For more info see bootom forum link.

 ### Build Superunpack (native)